Milia removal in Birmingham

 How do I know if I have milia?

 Milia are very firm or hard, shiny white spots that measure 1 or 2mm in diameter.
-The most common sites are:
+They are most commonly found on:

 - Eyelids and under the eyes